EOSIO/welcome/docs/40_smart-contract-guides/90_payable-actions.md

 content_title: "Payable actions"
 link_text: "Payable actions"
 ---
-## Goal
-This tutorial illustrates how to write a smart contract that has payable actions.
+This tutorial shows how to write a smart contract that has payable actions.

+## Introduction
 Payable actions are actions that require you to transfer some tokens to actions prior to use other functionality of the smart contract.
 Also, the EOSIO `asset` type is covered in this tutorial.

 As for the logic of this smart contract, we're going to write a contract that accepts a particular token but will not allow the tokens to be withdrawn for a specific amount of time.